FAQs

 • General health: mood, sleep issues, digestion, stress, anxiety, fatigue, immune system support and regulation, as well as overall wellness.

-• Women's health: menstrual issues, hormonal imbalances, fertility support, postpartum recovery, and symptoms related to perimenopause and menopause.
+• Women's health: menstrual and gynecological issues, postpartum recovery, and symptoms related to perimenopause and menopause.

 • Facial acupuncture: cosmetic treatment of fine lines, drooping eyelids, and moderately sagging skin.
 In addition to relieving jaw pain and tension in the facial muscles, promoting relaxation.

-• Musculoskeletal pain: including pain in the neck, low back, hips, legs, elbows, and shoulders.
-Can also improve recovery times for athletes.
+• Musculoskeletal Issues: including pain in the low back, hips, neck, legs, elbows, and shoulders.
+Can also improve recovery times for performance athletes.

-• From a biomedical perspective, acupuncture works by promoting the body's innate healing processes, increasing blood flow and microcirculation, modulating inflammation, releasing feel-good neurochemicals, regulating hormones such as cortisol, and engaging the parasympathetic rest-and-digest nervous system.
+• From a biomedical perspective, acupuncture promotes the body's innate healing processes by increasing blood flow and microcirculation, modulating inflammation, releasing feel-good neurochemicals, regulating hormones such as cortisol, and engaging the parasympathetic nervous system's rest-and-digest response.

 • Generally speaking, most clients find acupuncture to be surprisingly gentle.
 A single acupuncture needle is as thin as a human hair.

-You may feel a light prick as the needle goes in, but it is typically not painful and quickly subsides if noticed at all.
-Some people also experience a dull or heavy feeling, which is a normal response.
+You may feel a light prick as the needle goes in, but it is typically not painful and quickly subsides if noticed.
+Some people also experience a dull or heavy sensation, which is a normal response.
 More often than not, clients report feeling deeply relaxed and frequently fall asleep during treatment.

 Often, the effects of treatment are cumulative, so we often think in terms of 3 to 4 sessions followed by a reassessment of your progress.
 During your initial treatment and evaluation, a more tailored estimate of the treatment course may be provided.

-• Cupping, Gua Sha, and Moxibustion are traditional therapeutic techniques often used in conjunction with acupuncture.
+• Cupping, Gua Sha, and Moxibustion are traditional therapeutic techniques which may be used in conjunction with acupuncture.

-Cupping involves placing glass or plastic cups on the skin to create a vacuum through heat or a pump.
+Cupping involves placing glass or silicone cups on the skin to create a vacuum through heat or suction.
 This suction draws superficial tissue into the cup, either leaving it in place or moving it along the body.
 Benefits include improved circulation, lymph flow, toxin removal, and relief from musculoskeletal pain.
 Circular marks may appear on the skin for a few days to a couple of weeks, but are generally not painful.

 Gua Sha is a technique that utilizes a smooth-edged tool, like jade or a ceramic spoon, to scrape along the skin.
 This action creates red marks, known as "sha," which can last for a few days to a couple of weeks.
 When used on the face, it is gentle enough to not leave markings.
 Gua Sha promotes blood flow, reduces muscle adhesions and pain, and helps eliminate toxins.